 The only possible economic effect of net metering on other customers would be if, in a future rate case, the utility sought a rate increase on other customers to meet revenue needs for serving net metering customers, because many utilities have part of their fixed costs embedded in their volumetric rates, and the net metering customer purchases less energy from the utility (just as customers who are more energy-efficient).
 A 2017 DOE study concluded that such rate impacts are and will for the foreseeable future remain "negligible."
 To date, no Kentucky utility has argued that a rate increase is needed due to the presence of net-metering customers in their service territory.

 The bottom line is that other customers aren't paying for or subsidizing net metering customers.
 If the General Assembly believes further investigation is needed, the responsible approach would be to direct the PSC to open an administrative case, making the utilities parties, and based on their unique rate structures and the value of the net-metered electricity to the utility and other customers, to determine if the net cost of service to the net-metering customers needs an adjustment in order to prevent cost-shifting or inequitable rates.

 This fact sheet was prepared by the Kentucky Resources Council, Inc.

 Barbose, Galen.
 Putting the Potential Rate Impacts of Distributed Solar Into Context.
-LBNL, US Department of Energy, January 2017, p.
+LNL, US Department of Energy, January 2017, p.
 29.